danpaul/reid/docs/README.md

 ## Installation

-`gem install crawler`
+`gem install reid`

 ## Intialization

-Crawler takes an options hash for initializing a Requester object.
+Reid takes an options hash for initializing a Requester object.
 See Requester doucmentation for details.
 Requester handles backing off if there are request errors.
 Requester has default options so you aren't requried to specify anthing.

 ## Method reference